Skip to content

 Updating Beneficiary Designations

-Summary: Bank accounts, retirement accounts, and life insurance policies often constitute a large portion of a person’s net worth, but the beneficiary designations on these documents are not often checked and/or updated.
+Bank accounts, retirement accounts, and life insurance policies often constitute a large portion of a person’s net worth, but the beneficiary designations on these documents are not often checked and/or updated.
 Siedentopf Law shares advice on selecting a beneficiary and when to update your beneficiary designations.

 A beneficiary designation is a kind of estate plan in that it provides a mechanism for the transfer of assets.
 These designations are commonly found on life insurance policies, retirement accounts, and even some bank accounts.
 The person creating the account or policy can identify a beneficiary and, after he or she passes away, the account assets will be paid directly to the beneficiary.
-These types of accounts often constitute a large portion of a person’s net worth, but for some reason, the beneficiary designations are not often checked and/or updated.
+These types of accounts often constitute a large portion of a person’s net worth, but often the beneficiary designations are not checked and/or updated.

 Naming a Beneficiary